 - Consider how Christ’s fulfillment of OT hopes influences our appropriation of OT promises (maintaining with no extension, maintaining with extension, completing, or transforming).

-Below are links to the video, audio, and PowerPoint slides.
-The paper itself will be published in Themelios in April 2017.
-I’ll post it then.
+Below are links to the video, audio, PowerPoint slides and the publication of the study in Themelios in April 2017.